DerfTastic/Java-6502-Emulator-with-GFX/README.md

+(My Video card/GFX capabilities on the bottom of this page)

 # Java 6502 Emulator

 This is a project I started because I wanted a place to write and test code for my Ben Eater 6502 kit.
 After seeing some other emulators written in C++ ~~(by sane people)~~, I tried downloading them but had trouble building them.
 So, I figured I would just write my own.
 It was a fun process, and was greatly helped by [OneLoneCoder's NES Emulator Tutorial](https://github.com/OneLoneCoder/olcNES).
 The LCD simulator was 100% me, and I'm proud of it.